mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 ## Creating a TypeScript Project

 Let's get started by creating a TypeScript project.
-Here are the steps.
+Here are the steps:

-- Install Node.js from <https://nodejs.org>.
+1. Install Node.js from <https://nodejs.org>.
-- Create a directory for the project and `cd` to it.
+1. Create a directory for the project and `cd` to it.
-- Create a `package.json` file by running `npm init`.
+1. Create a `package.json` file by running `npm init`.
-- Locally install the TypeScript compiler and optionally the type definitions for Node by running `npm install -D typescript @types/node`.
+1. Locally install the TypeScript compiler and optionally the type definitions for Node by running `npm install -D typescript @types/node`.
-- Create a `tsconfig.json` file by running `npx tsc --init`.
+1. Create a `tsconfig.json` file by running `npx tsc --init`.
    This will contain many commented-out options.
    `npx` searches in `./node_modules/.bin` for executables installed by `npm`.
    `tsc` is an abbreviation for "TypeScript Compiler".
-- Modify `tsconfig.json` to match the starting point described in the next section.
+1. Modify `tsconfig.json` to match the starting point described in the next section.
-- Create a `src` directory at the top of your project directory.
+1. Create a `src` directory at the top of your project directory.
-- Create your `.ts` files in and under the `src` directory.
+1. Create your `.ts` files in and under the `src` directory.
-- Add the following npm script in `package.json`:
+1. Add the following npm script in `package.json`:
    `"compile": "tsc",`
-- Compile all your `.ts` files to `.js` files by running `npm run compile`.
+1. Compile all your `.ts` files to `.js` files by running `npm run compile`.
    This compiles all the `.ts` files under the `src` directory to `.js` files under the `dist` directory.
-- Run the main `.js` file by entering `node dist/index.js`.
+1. Run the main `.js` file by entering `node dist/index.js`.
    This assumes the main `.ts` file is `src/index.ts`.

 To see the version of TypeScript that is installed, enter `npx tsc -v`.

 ## TypeScript Configuration

-The file `tsconfig.json` configures options for the TypeScript compiler.
+The file `tsconfig.json` contains configuration options for the TypeScript compiler.
 It is only used when `tsc` is run with no specified input files, which compiles all TypeScript files in a project.